-Easily create and schedule email surveys using Automate in GetFeedback using Salesforce.
-Sending with Automated Email, you’ll have access to advanced tracking and analytics, avoid using up your email send limits within Salesforce, and set reminder emails without setting up complicated apex triggers in Salesforce.
+Easily create and schedule email surveys using Salesforce Automation.
+Sending with automated email, you’ll have access to advanced tracking and analytics, avoid using up your email send limits within Salesforce, and set reminder emails without setting up complicated apex triggers in Salesforce.

 First, connect your survey to Salesforce.
-You don’t need to build your mappings yet, just connect the survey to Salesforce.
 Navigate to Edit Survey > Mappings > Salesforce Custom Mappings to connect the survey to your integrated Salesforce environment.

-Then navigate to Distribute > Email > Automate in GetFeedback using Salesforce.
+Then navigate to Distribute > Email > Salesforce Automation.